-You have the ability to launch the IDFinder and immediately download the compatible instrument driver for your connected instrument from directly within NI Measurement and Automation Explorer (MAX).
+You can launch the IDFinder and immediately download the compatible instrument driver for your connected instrument from directly within MAX.

 Figure 1.
 Accessing IDFinder from MAX

-Select the version of LabVIEW that you intend to develop your instrument control application.
-Only versions of LabVIEW currently installed on your machine are available for selection.
+Select the version of LabVIEW that you intend to use to develop your instrument control application.
+You can select only from the LabVIEW versions currently installed on your machine.
 Once you have selected the applicable version, click Go to launch IDFinder.

 When the IDFinder window opens, click Login and log in to your NI user profile.
 If you do not have an account yet, follow the given steps to create one.
 User profile accounts are free, and they grant you access to thousands of free instrument drivers from NI as well as valuable development content located throughout ni.com.

 Next, click on the Scan for Instruments button.
 This scans for all instruments connected to any ports on your machine.
 The identified instruments are displayed in the tree on the left side of the IDFinder window.
-Double-click on the instrument for which you would like to find an instrument driver to have the instrument's information automatically populate the search fields.
+Double-click on the instrument for which want to find an instrument driver to have the instrument's information automatically populate the search fields.

 Figure 3.
 Scan for Instruments

 Click Search to locate your instrument driver.
 You should see a list of the instrument drivers available for your instrument.
-The right side of the window displays information about the instrument driver including which ADEs, models, buses, and operating systems are supported, as well as the user ratings of the driver and the minimum required support software needed to use the driver.
-Click on the driver you would like to download and then click Install.
+The right side of the window displays information about the instrument driver including which ADEs, models, buses, and OSs are supported, as well as the user ratings of the driver and the minimum required support software needed to use the driver.
+Click on the driver you want to download and then click Install.

 Figure 4.
 Installing the Instrument Driver